 This opened the door to your gemstone hunting adventures.
 You’ve been around the globe many times, so do you have any highlights or terrifying moments?

-I adore travelling, I am the luckiest guy on the planet.
+I adore traveling, I am the luckiest guy on the planet.
 Nothing quite matches the excitement of trekking to remote locations and digging for nature’s treasures.
 Terrifying moments?
 Lots!
 I was once in Madagascar, and at a roadblock we had a machine gun put through the window and pointed at my head.
 To make things even worse, at the time I was on the phone with my wife and told her that I had to hang-up because I had a gun to my head.
 Our guard and driver dealt with the situation calmly, and before long we were on our way.
 However, it took another six hours before I got phone reception and was able to tell my wife that everything was sorted.
 As you can imagine, she was more terrified than I was during this period.
 Once, in Hunan, China, while looking for Peridot with my son Matt, we were held ransom for four hours.
 If you look at Gemporia’s YouTube channel, the documentary of the trip captures this moment, and while it all ended peacefully, there was an air of concern during our captivity.

 Are there any gemstones that we’ve had in the past that we may never see again?